techiechap/primenumbers/README.md

 # Prime Numbers Finder

 This is a simple web application built with Flask that allows users to find all prime numbers between number 2 and a user-specified number.
+This app can be used to to generate load to test the compute
 ## Installation

 This step is requires to install flaks and other dependencies